droornir/risk-dashboard/risk-dashboard-client/README.md

 Run `npm install` to download and install dependencies

 ## DEV
-Run `ng serve` for a dev server.
-The app will automatically reload at `http://localhost:4200/`.
+Run `npm run start` for a dev server.
+The app will reload at `http://localhost:4200/`.

 ## Build
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.